Yanchep line: Extension to Butler

 In August 2008, Labor Premier Alan Carpenter committed to extending the Joondalup line from Clarkson to Butler by 2012.
-Following the September 2008 state election, the newly elected Liberal government deferred the extension; in February 2009, the government committed to building the extension for $160 million.
-Legislation authorising the Butler extension was introduced to Parliament in November 2009, by which point the projected cost was $240 million.
-The legislation was passed in July 2010.
-Only one station was to be built as part of the extension instead of two as was previously proposed, meaning there would not be a separate station for park-and-ride outside the Butler town centre.
-The opposition criticised this, but Transport Minister Simon O'Brien said that the Public Transport Authority had told him that one station would be better.
+Following the September 2008 state election, the incoming Liberal government deferred the extension.
+In February 2009, however, the government committed to proceeding with the extension at a cost of $160 million.
+Legislation authorising the Butler extension was passed as the Railway (Butler to Brighton) Act 2010 in July 2010, the extension by this point budgeted at $240.7 million.
+Only one station was to be built as part of the extension instead of two as was proposed in the 2000 extension master plan, meaning there would not be a separate station for park-and-ride outside the Butler town centre.